-Cloning a Git Repository to a non-empty directory is useful if you have a remote repository that contains some files, and you want to merge them with the files in the local directory.
-In this tutorial, you will get the answers to your problem.
+Cloning a git repository to a non-empty directory is useful if you have a remote repository that contains some files, and you want to merge them with the files in the local directory.
+Here, you will learn how to do that properly.

 Working with Remotes